BitBoxSwiss/bitbox-base/docs/os/armbian-build.md

 ### Compile Armbian from source

 Now the operating system image can be built.
-The whole BitBox Base configuration is contained in [`customize-armbian-rockpro64.sh`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/customize-armbian-rockpro64.sh) and executed in a `chroot` environment at the end of the build process.
+The whole BitBoxBase configuration is contained in [`customize-armbian-rockpro64.sh`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/customize-armbian-rockpro64.sh) and executed in a `chroot` environment at the end of the build process.

 *Note*: you might need use `sudo` for all `make` commands, depending on your Docker configuration.